mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-10.md

 1. Describe Application State
 1. Describe Actions, Actions Creators, and Reducers

+## Choose your work

+Everyone may be at different places of progress.

+- If you're still working on the tutorial - Continue workng on it.
+- If you're done with the tutorial - Copy your Weather API project and convert it to redux.
+Follow the steps below

 ## React Redux Review

 Read the first part of this article it is a very nice and succinct explanation of React and Redux.